Skip to content

 Bighorn Sheep and Mountain Goats

-Hunting seasons for bighorn sheep begin August 15 and run through November 30, depending on the specific dates for each hunting area.
+Hunting seasons for bighorn sheep also depend on each hunting area.
 Be sure to check the reference guide for specifics as you plan your hunt.

 Black Bear